SatvikNema/rest-db-api/README.md

 # REST-DB-API

-This is a plugin to be used with apache-superset, for integrating with REST APIs.
+This is a plugin to be used with apache-superset, for importing data via REST APIs.

-This converts REST APIs to be used as db-api in python, and builds on top of [shillelagh's](https://github.com/betodealmeida/shillelagh) generic json adapter.
+It builds on top of [shillelagh's](https://github.com/betodealmeida/shillelagh) generic json adapter.

 To get started, just do:
 ```bash